pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1823-24 Continue with AWS Certification and Scheduling my Life

+I continue working in the AWS Cloud Practitioner Essentials course from Amazon.
+This course is to complement my knowledge in AWS and continue learning and practicing more.
+In other topics, during this month also I will need to work in an University onboarding course.

 ### Day 1817-18-19-20-21-22 Completed Udemy AWS Course

 During these days I completed the Udemy Ultimate AWS Certified Cloud Practitioner CLF-C02 course.
 I continue working on my AWS Cloud Practitioner certification and learning about Cloud Computing in general.
 Also I learned the NIST definition about what is Cloud Computing, the Essentials characteristics, the service model and deployment models.